Meghrajjagadhane/face-recognition-iam-android-sdk/README.md

         - `userId`: Unique id of the user recognized by Recognition
         - `userInfo`: Some more details about the user
         - `imageUri`: JSON Array of String in which first element indicates the local file path of the face image on which user has been recognized
+        - `live` : Boolean variable which returns if the recognised face is a live image or not.
+        - `liveness-score`: Double variable which indicates the liveness probability.
     - Capture Mode:
     	- `imageUri`: JSON Array of String in which first element indicates the local file path of the face image that has been captured